Mikhail Zygar: Books

-Zygar's next book, The Empire Must Die, was released both in Russian and in English on the centenary of the Russian revolution.
-It’s a captivating story about the Russian society a hundred years ago, in the years leading up to the revolution, and the intertwined fates of Tolstoy, Diaghilev, Rasputin, Stolypin and other protagonists of the era.
-The way the story is told allows readers to recognize today's realities in almost every character or event: the century-old country looks like a reflection of modern Russia.
+Zygar's next book, The Empire Must Die: Russia's Revolutionary Collapse, 1900-1917, was released both in Russian and in English on the centenary of the Russian revolution.
+It followed how Russian society developed amidst significant changes between 1900 and 1917, as well as the intertwined fates of leading figures such as Tolstoy, Diaghilev, Rasputin, and Stolypin.
 Emily Tamkin of Foreign Policy described the book as "an immensely compelling work that transports the reader to the streets of St. Petersburg to see the early 20th century unfold for herself".
-The Empire Must Die is listed among the Best Non-Fiction works of 2017 by Kirkus Reviews, characterised as a "a vivid, character-driven reconstruction of the period leading up to the overthrow of the Romanovs".
+The Empire Must Die is listed among the Best Non-Fiction works of 2017 by Kirkus Reviews, which characterised it as a "a vivid, character-driven reconstruction of the period leading up to the overthrow of the Romanovs".

-In 2023, Zygar next published, War and Punishment: Putin, Zelensky, and the Path to Russia's Invasion of Ukraine with Simon & Schuster.
+In 2023, Zygar next published War and Punishment: Putin, Zelensky, and the Path to Russia's Invasion of Ukraine with Simon & Schuster.
 Nobel Peace Prize winner Dmitry Muratov wrote on the book: "Zygar has invented a new genre.
 If Tolstoy's story is a wide river, Proust's is a slow river, Zygar’s is a chase.
 Alas, under President Putin's rule, no one would dare to publish this terrific book in Russia.
 So it's easy to tell if the regime has changed—if Zygar is openly on sale in Moscow shops, then yes."
-In The Guardian review, Luke Harding notes that, "Zygar rips apart the claim that Russia and Ukraine were co-founded...(and that)...Zygar has written a fine book.
+In The Guardian review, Luke Harding notes: "Zygar rips apart the claim that Russia and Ukraine were co-founded...
+Zygar has written a fine book.
 And yet he is unlikely to find the forgiveness he craves, so long as Russia denies Ukraine’s basic right to exist."
-The book was also featured on The New Yorker's Best Books of 2023 list.
+The book was also featured on The New Yorkers Best Books of 2023 list.